ChengZhang-98/llm-mixed-q/README.md

   + Fine-grained / Coarse-grained search space.
     The search space can be specific layers, transformer bocks, or the whole model.

-  + Search without / without statistic profiles.
+  + Search without/without statistic profiles.
 This feature is only for integer quantisation.
 When statistic profiles are available, the search space can only includes the width and the fraction width is determined by the statistic profile.

 * Search objectives
   + Accuracy
   + Memory density
+  + Frame Per Second (FPS)
-  + OPs per bit
+  + FPS per LUT

 * Search algorithms:
   + Random